uga-libraries/GitHub_Standards/README_Template_Code.md

+# Title of Project
+Provide the title of the code project for this repository as the header.
+No description is needed.

-# Overview
+## Overview
 This section should describe what this script/repository does, what is its purpose, and what the user should expect.
-It should be around three to five sentences in length.
-For repositories that are a collection of scripts with no unified purpose, describe what each script does briefly.
+It should be around three to five sentences in length if it has an overall purpose.
+For repositories that are a collection of scripts with loosely connected or no unified purpose, describe what each script does briefly.

 ***Example:***
 This is the general workflow to make archival information packages (AIPs) that are ready for ingest into the UGA